Nipun-Yv/DfinityICP/README.md

 **Local Deployment Instructions**
 **Node**
 <br/>
-1)Go to the Node website and download the Long Term Support version of node (left side button should say something like 16.x.x LTS: https://nodejs.org/en/ <br/>
+1)Go to the Node website and download the Long Term Support version of node (left side button should say something like 16.x.x LTS or above: https://nodejs.org/en/ <br/>